2021-22 Special Circumstance Transfers

 For more information please contact the Department of Student Affairs at email@example.com or (281) 327-2829.

-Parents wishing to have their students remain at the non-PEG transfer campus will need to complete an Intent to Remain at Non-PEG Campus form.
-Students are expected to meet attendance and discipline expectations applicable for any transfer student.
-PEG transfer students transitioning to middle or high school will be returning to their zoned campuses since PEG transfers will not be offered for the 2019-20 school year.
+Students that wish to remain at the non-PEG transfer campus are expected to meet attendance and discipline expectations applicable for any transfer student.
+PEG transfer students transitioning to middle or high school will be returning to their zoned campuses since PEG transfers will not be offered for the 2021-22 school year.

 Public Education Grant (PEG) Transfer - FAQs